grenierdev/k8s-share-hosting/README.md

 `kubectl create -f deploy/traefik.2.yaml`

 Note the external IP of the traefik service.
 This IP will be used for your DNS.
-Might also be a good idea to reserve that IP
+Might also be a good idea to reserve that IP.

 `kubectl --namespace=your-namespace get service --selector="app=traefik"`

 ### 3. First pod
+See `hello-perl.yaml`